Industry

 Long-cycle manufacturing data retention

 Manufacturing operations carry workforce-data retention obligations that outlive most HCM platforms.
-FLSA wage-hour records run three years; IRS tax records run up to seven; ERISA benefits data runs six; state requirements add their own layers; litigation holds, employment verifications, and equipment-related injury claims can reach back a decade or more.
+FLSA wage-hour records run three years.
+IRS tax records run up to seven.
+ERISA benefits data runs six.
+State requirements add their own layers.
+Litigation holds, employment verifications, and equipment-related injury claims can reach back a decade or more.
 Generic HCM platforms don't carry that retention horizon natively, and platform migrations often leave the historical-data question unresolved.
-We design and operate post-migration historical data archives — federated identity access, compliance-grade retention architecture, self-service query surfaces — that hold workforce data through retention obligations the source HCM platform won't survive.
+We design and operate post-migration historical data archives (federated identity access, compliance-grade retention architecture, self-service query surfaces) that hold workforce data through retention obligations the source HCM platform won't survive.

 Long-term managed services for manufacturing operations